 Army courses conducted at various schools only teach a standard baseline aspect.
 In most cases, there is hardly any real soldier involved, which means only the science of warfare and military leadership is taught, but never the art.
 The courses are structured around ‘What to think’ than ‘How to think‘.
 All training must be to create critically thinking junior commanders with ability to think and execute plans well ‘outside the box’.
 Promoting adventure activities to be taken up by young officers in their fields of interest, unsupervised and un-assessed, duly supported by the army, will surely develop self-confidence and independence of judgment among junior leaders.

 Here is a story- purely a figment of imagination – I told our officers to analyse various levels of training- regarding planning a raid by a section to capture two hidden militants – each officer to work out their individual solutions.
 The first group is of 10 young officers, fresh out of the academy, then 10 Junior Command (JC) Course qualified officers – Captains with about six to nine years of service, followed by 10 Staff College qualified officers – Majors with 10 to 12 years of service.
-The 10 young officers will come out with about eight solutions, but the staff would not be complete, out of which seven will work and one may fail.
+Ten young officers will come out with about eight solutions, but the staff work would not be complete, out of which seven will work and one may fail.
 Ten JC officers will come out with five solutions, the staff work may not be all that good, of which three will work, one may work and one likely to fail.
 The 10 Staff college officers will all come out with one or two solutions, complete with all staff work, and the likelihood of success, you can guess.
 That is what the structured training (with pinks) has resulted into.